 - A system that links patient diagnostic images from CT and MRI scans directly to the computer control functions of the linear accelerator

 Prior to therapy, we design customized treatment plans for each patient using the CT simulator, a computer-assisted machine similar to the accelerator.
 The simulator lets the radiation oncologist view the treatment area with and without fluoroscopic imaging.
 With these precise images, the radiation oncologist can define the areas to be treated, determine the best angles for radiation and specify the areas to be blocked and protected.

-New mobile PET CAT scanner
+Mobile PET CAT scanner

 Our patients can now have Positron Emission Tomography (PET) and Computerized Axial Tomography (CAT) scans done at the same time.
 We have a relationship with DMS Imaging to send a mobile unit to Providence Medical Center as needed.

 The highly sensitive PET scan detects the metabolic signal of actively growing cancer cells in the body.
 And the CAT scan provides a detailed picture of the internal anatomy that reveals the location, size and shape of abnormal cancerous growths.

 Each imaging test has particular benefits and limitations alone, but when the PET and CAT scans are "fused" together, the combined image provides a total picture of both metabolism and anatomy of cancer.
 It allows doctors to pinpoint the location of cancer within the body before making treatment recommendations.

 For more information, go to DMS Imaging at www.dmshg.com.